 “One of the first conditions of happiness is that the link between man and nature shall not be broken.”~Leo Tolstoy

 I guess I got lost in the Haudenosaunee dream song.
 My point is this: If you want advice from your wolf visitor, then get into the wolf dream.
 How?
 Sing your own dream song.
 Get into your own dream state.
 Then move your dream-mind into the forests where the wolf dreams its dream.
 You will find it, because the wolf has already made efforts to find you.
 Once your dreams have connected, respectfully ask for help.
 Wolf is remarkably intelligent, so don’t dumb it down.
 Ask for solutions that will help you and help your clan (whether it be work, family or even the global community).

-Sound like a bunch of hogwash?
-If you do, then I’m pretty sure dream-weaving with wolf won’t work for you.
+Sound like a bunch of hogwash to you?
+If so, then I’m pretty sure dream-weaving with wolf won’t work for you.
 Regardless, I’d recommend suspending doubt and giving it a try.
 I’ve practiced this technique with astounding success.
 From raccoons to rocks, dream-weaving has been consistently revealing (and revolutionary).
 Remind me to tell you about the time I went into the octopus’ dream. *Gripping!* Whether you were just curious about totem wolf symbols and meanings, or you really wanted to learn from a wolf connection you’ve had…I hope this article has been helpful on your journey.